dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 ## Using Saved Queries in Google Sheets
+Access [saved queries](/docs/build/saved-queries), powered by MetricFlow, in Google Sheets to quickly get results from pre-defined sets of data.

+To access the saved queries in Google Sheets:
+1. Open the hamburger menu in Google Sheets.
-Saved Queries (add link) in MetricFlow can be accessed in Google Sheets to quickly get results from these pre-defined sets of data.
-In the hamburger menu, navigate to "Saved Queries" to access the ones available to you.
-You can also choose "Customize", which allows you to jump off and explore from the existing query, but it will never change the query as defined in code.
-Note that for these saved queries, if a WHERE filter is defined in the query, we will surface the advanced syntax.
+2. Navigate to "Saved Queries" to access the ones available to you.
+3. You can also select **Customize**, which allows you to explore from the existing query.
+This won't change the original query that's defined in the code.
+  - For saved queries, if you use a `WHERE` filter in a query, Google Sheets dispalys the advanced syntax for this filter.

 maybe: Note that difference between using Saved Queries and Saved Selections?
 Saved query = use predefined in-code input to get result, jump off.
 Saved selection =  create sets of things that can be re-used in gooogle sheets in the app, not in code (this includes saving the results from a saved query)